|Old Airport Road - Bengaluru||080-22221111|

 Counselling following a diagnosis of congenital heart defects in Neonates, Infants, Children, and Adults

 At Manipal Hospitals, we take everything to heart.
 Congenital heart disease comes with a baggage-full of uncertainty.
 Because it is a significant cause of morbidity and mortality in a newborn, its diagnosis can trigger overwhelming emotions in the baby’s family especially the parents.
 Realising that the baby is in a delicate state and may not be able to live a full life can be catastrophic.
 The onus is on the paediatric cardiologist to break the news gently.

-At Manipal Hospitals, the top cardiology centre in Jaipur, just as we take pleasure in bringing new and precious lives into the world, we also take pride in our team of compassionate paediatric cardiologists and trained counsellors, who take on the huge responsibility of revealing the details of the delicate condition to the neonate’s parents.
+At Manipal Hospitals, just as we take pleasure in bringing new and precious lives into the world, we also take pride in our team of compassionate paediatric cardiologists and trained counsellors, who take on the huge responsibility of revealing the details of the delicate condition to the neonate’s parents.

 Counselling is an essential and significant part of our ethos.
 Through gentle and skilled counselling, the cardiologist in addition to her/his diagnostic calibre will require to influence the parents to accept the reality and focus on the baby’s singular care and development.

 Congenital heart disease can manifest itself in various ways in each individual.
 This is the reason it is pertinent for the treating paediatric cardiologists and physicians to be part of Manipal Hospital’s all-time counselling culture, from diagnosing the anomalies before birth and monitoring and caring for the patients from birth till adulthood.

 Device closure of abnormal communication such as Patent Ductus Arteriosus (PDA)